 We currently have one LVV-based program targeting IMO, RP-L401.
 RP-L401 is a preclinical program that we in-licensed from Lund University, Sweden.
-This program has been granted ODD and Rare Pediatric Disease designation from the FDA.
+This program has been granted ODD and Rare Pediatric Disease designation from the FDA, as well as FDA Fast Track Designation.
 The FDA defines a "rare pediatric disease" as a serious and life-threatening disease that affects less than 200,000 people in the U.S. that are aged between birth to 18 years.
 The Rare Pediatric Disease designation program allows for a sponsor who receives an approval for a product to potentially qualify for a voucher that can be redeemed to receive a priority review of a subsequent marketing application for a different product.
-We have partnered with UCLA to lead U.S. clinical development efforts for the IMO program and anticipate that UCLA will serve as the lead U.S. clinical site for IMO.
-We intend to file an IND for IMO and commence our clinical trial in the fourth quarter of 2020.